 OWNED AND OPERATED

-They are easily identified externally as they have a much longer stem than a normal valve to extend the distance between the packing material and the cold product.
-Typical designs include:
+Cryogenic Valves are easily identifiable externally as they have a much longer stem than a normal valve to extend the distance between the packing material and the cold product.